NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

 | delay-on-join-milliseconds | 0 | Delay in milliseconds to send scoreboard after joining. |

 # Limitations
-* Title is limited to 32 characters (including color codes) on <1.13.
+* The title is limited to 32 characters (including color codes) on <1.13.
 * Line length is limited to 28 characters (including color codes) on <1.13 (68 on lines with static text / [Longer lines](#longer-lines)).
 * Only displays up to 15 lines.
-* The red numbers on the right really cannot be removed from the plugin side (a client modification / resource pack is needed) on 1.20.2 and lower.
-They no longer appear on 1.20.3+ and instead any text can be configured (see above).
+* The red numbers on the right really cannot be removed from the plugin side (a client modification / resource pack is necessary) at 1.20.2 and lower.
+They no longer appear on 1.20.3+, and instead any text can be configured (see above).

 # Longer lines
-In order to make sure the scoreboard never flickers, it's only using prefix/suffix components to display text.
+To make sure the scoreboard never flickers, it's only using prefix/suffix components to display text.
 These can easily be changed without any visual issues.
 The player name part, however, cannot be changed.
 A line has to be completely removed and a new one added.
-There's a chance a frame is rendered between these 2 packets are sent, causing the scoreboard to have 1 line missing for 1 frame, causing visual issue known as "flickering".
+There's a chance a frame is rendered between these 2 packets are sent, causing the scoreboard to have 1 line missing for 1 frame, causing the visual issue known as "flickering".

+However,
-However, if your scoreboard only has placeholders that don't change value often (pretty much any placeholder except animations, really), you can make TAB use player name part, allowing you to use additional up to 40 characters.
-To do so, add `Long|` prefix to all lines which should use this bypass.
+if your scoreboard only has placeholders that don't change value often (pretty much any placeholder except animations, really), you can make TAB use player name part, allowing you to use an additional up to 40 characters.
+To do so, add `Long|` prefix to all lines that should use this bypass.
 ```
       lines:
         - "Classic line with shorter limit"
         - "Long|Long line with much higher character limit"
 ```
-This bypass is automatically enabled for all lines which only use static text (since there's nothing to refresh and cause flickering), therefore doing it for such lines (like in the example above) has no effect.
+This bypass is automatically enabled for all lines that only use static text (since there's nothing to refresh and cause flickering), therefore doing it for such lines (like in the example above) has no effect.

 # Compatibility with other plugins
-TAB automatically detects scoreboard coming from other plugins and when one is sent, TAB hides its own scoreboard.
+TAB automatically detects scoreboard coming from other plugins, and when one is sent, TAB hides its own scoreboard.
 Later, when the other plugin hides its scoreboard, TAB will send its scoreboard back to the player.

 This detection must be available on your platform.
+For that,
-For that, see Scoreboard section on [compatibility page](https://github.com/NEZNAMY/TAB/wiki/Compatibility#supported-features-per-platform).
+see the Scoreboard section on [compatibility page](https://github.com/NEZNAMY/TAB/wiki/Compatibility#supported-features-per-platform).
 If it says ✔, the detection is available.
 If it says ❗, it means this detection is not available on your platform.
 As a result, when the other plugin hides its scoreboard, TAB will not be able to resend its own.

-If you want this detection and it's not supported by your platform, you can achieve it using an alternate solution with conditions that will make TAB display no scoreboard if the condition is not met.
+If you want this detection,
+and it's not supported by your platform, you can achieve it using an alternate solution with conditions that will make TAB display no scoreboard if the condition is not met.
 For this, you'll need to have more information about when exactly do plugins send scoreboards and how to detect it.

 <details>
   <summary>Example using PremiumVanish</summary>